 - 1.1.
 University Mission: The mission of the institutions provides specific academic programming that aligns with their Regental mission.
 The mission statements are found in Section 1.2 of the Board of Regents Policy. - 1.2.
 Undergraduate Academic Achievement: Institutions may evaluate the prospective student based on their undergraduate academic accomplishment. - 1.3.
-Program of Study: Institutions should evaluate the preparedness of each prospective student for success.
-If secondary requirements exist due to programming accreditation, those must be met.
+Program of Study: Institutions may evaluate the prospective student to best equip the success of the student for the program of study.